frozon5/rsschool-cv/cv.md

 1. Bachelors degree in ecology and environmental management
 2. Currently a third year student in informatics, EPAM courses, UDEMY online learning.

+##### English:

+Most of my practice is talking in online social groups, gaming chats, forums.
+Outside of that I have little practice, but I have studied a lot in school and university alike.